Jaded-Encoding-Thaumaturgy/JET-guide/docs/basics/installation.md

 - More complex filtering functions which combine functions of various plugins to achieve various filtering goals

-Since vs-jetpack v2, the VapourSynth plugins that these functions rely on are themselves distributed as Python packages and can be installed automatically alongside `vsjetpack` using *extras*.
+As of vs-jetpack v2, the VapourSynth plugins that these functions rely on are themselves distributed as Python packages and can be installed automatically alongside `vsjetpack` using *extras*.
 The simplest option is the `full` extra, which pulls in all CPU-based plugins: